Understanding the Lender-Realtor Relationship

 5. What is your process of working with clients?

-Getting to know how they work will also allow you to properly refer them to a particular client based on your client’s way of working and needs.
-If the lender tends to be tech-savvy and communicates via text, is this how your client also likes to communicate?
+If the lender tends to be tech-savvy and communicates via online tools such as an app or texts, is this how your client also likes to communicate?
 Is their way of working something you can work with too?

 6. How are you currently marketing your services?

 See if there’s an opportunity for you to share an advertising budget.
-You can place ads in local papers or social media.
-This is an opportunity to co-market together since you are both wanting to reach the same audience, like first-time homebuyers.
+You can place ads in local papers or social media together since you are both wanting to reach the same audience.

 Note: The relationship between Guidance Residential and the homebuyer is that of co-owners in a property and not that of a borrower-lender.
 The initial financing provided by Guidance Residential is applied to acquire an interest in the property and not to provide a loan.
 Learn more about Islamic finance and the difference between an Islamic mortgage and a conventional mortgage.